s-sepanski/technical-interview/knowledge-by-topic/cloud-computing/aws/aws-services/bedrock/rag.md

 Vector embeddings tend to be smaller to store than the size of the original text
 ## AWS Services That Can Be Used as Your Vector Dabase to Store Vector Embedings
 - OpenSearch service (default if you don't specify a database)
+  - search and analytics database
+  - real time similarity queries
+  - scalable index management
+  - fast nearest-neighbor (kNN) search capability
+- Amazon DocumentDB (MongoDB compatible)
+  - NoSQL database
+  - real time similarity queries
 - Amazon Aurora
+- Amazon RDS for PostgreSQL
+- Amazon Neptune
-- Other options: MongoDB, Redis, Pinecone
+- Other options: Redis, Pinecone
 ## Embedding Models
 Embedding models - determine how data is put into vector stores
 Options: Amazon Titon OR Cohere (even though these are also names of foundation models, the embedding model and foundation model can be different)

 RAG files are broken into document chunks by the embedding model then stored in a vector database
 ## Where RAG files can be stored
-RAG files can be stored in S3
+RAG files can be stored in:
+- Amazon S3
+- Confluence
+- Microsoft SharePoint
+- Salesforce
+- Web pages (eg your website, your social media feed, etc)

 ### With amazon bedrock can i store my RAG files on-prem instead of in S3?
 Link to relevant docs
 No, Amazon Bedrock currently requires your Retrieval-Augmented Generation (RAG) data to be stored in Amazon S3.
 Bedrock’s Knowledge Bases feature is designed to connect to data in S3 buckets, and there is no built-in support for directly accessing on-premises file storage.